|

 2. Stop when your satisfied (NOT FULL!).

-3. Don’t eat fried foods (except for the occasional cheat meal).
+3. Don’t eat fried foods (except for the

 4. Eat plenty of green vegetables.